TGouriSankar/Langsmith-Summizer/README2.md

-Here's a comprehensive README for your project, **LangSmith Summizer**, detailing the challenges faced and the solutions implemented:
+Certainly!
+Here's an updated README for your project, **LangSmith Summizer**, incorporating the insights and solutions discussed:

 ---